2011 Epsom Derby

 The 2011 Epsom Derby was the 232nd running of the Derby horse race which took place at Epsom Downs Racecourse, England, on 4 June 2011.

 The race was won by second-favourite Pour Moi, the first Derby winner to have been trained in France since Empery in 1976.

-The winning horse was ridden by jockey Mickael Barzalona and was trained by André Fabre.
+The winning horse was ridden by jockey Mickael Barzalona and trained by André Fabre.
 Pour Moi beat Treasure Beach by a head; Carlton House, the pre-race favourite at 5/2, finished third by three-quarters of a length.
 Carlton House was owned by Elizabeth II.